A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Our Discretization Approach

 \subsubsection{Algorithm Properties}

 We now establish two key properties of the recursive partitioning algorithm proposed here.
-First, as shown in Appendix \ref{subsec:likelihood_increase}, the non-parametric log-likelihood shown in Equation \eqref{eq:likelihood_pi*} is non-decreasing at each iteration of the algorithm.
+First, as shown in Web Appendix \ref{subsec:likelihood_increase}, the non-parametric log-likelihood shown in Equation \eqref{eq:likelihood_pi*} is non-decreasing at each iteration of the algorithm.
 Formally, we have:

-Second, as shown in Appendix \ref{subsec:likelihood_converge}, for $\lambda > 0$, the final discretization $\Pii^* = \argmax_{\Pii} \FF(\Pii)$ converges to a perfect discretization\footnote{Under some conditions that we discuss in the proofs}.
+Second, as shown in Web Appendix\ref{subsec:likelihood_converge}, for $\lambda > 0$, the final discretization $\Pii^* = \argmax_{\Pii} \FF(\Pii)$ converges to a perfect discretization (under certain conditions).
 Together, these two properties ensure that: (a) the algorithm will increase the likelihood at each step and converge, and (b) upon convergence, it will achieve a perfect discretization.
+Of course, in practice, we may choose a $\lambda$ that does some bias-variance trade-off to avoid over-fitting and stop before we reach the perfect discretization to ensure that the discretization generalizes outside the training data.

-In addition to the above two properties, our proposed algorithm shares the desirable properties of other recursive partitioning-based algorithms.
-First, it has linear time complexity with respect to the dimensionality of $\Q$ \citep{Sani_etal_2018} -- if the number of dimensions in $\Q$ doubles, the requires time to discretize the model doubles at most.
-This is in contrast to conventional DDC estimation methods such as the Nested Fixed Point algorithm, where the execution time increases exponentially in observable state variables.
+Further, our proposed algorithm shares the desirable properties of other recursive partitioning-based algorithms.
+First, it has linear time complexity with respect to the dimensionality of $\Q$ \citep{Sani_etal_2018} -- if the number of dimensions in $\Q$ doubles, the algorithm's runtime at most doubles.
 Second, the proposed algorithm is robust to the scale of the state variables and only depends on the ordinality of the state variable.
-As such, any changes in the scale of variables in $\Q$ does not change the estimated partition.
+As such, any changes in the scale of variables in $\Q$ do not change the estimated partition.
 Finally, since the algorithm splits on a variable only if it increases the log-likelihood shown in Equation \eqref{eq:ff_pi*}, it is robust to the presence of irrelevant state variables.
+Together, these properties allow the researcher to include all potential observable variables that might affect the agents' decisions in $\Q$ without significantly increasing the compute cost.
+This is valuable in the current data-abundant era, where firms have massive amounts of user-level data but lack theoretical insight into the effect (if any) of these variables on users' decisions.
+Indeed, one of the advantages of the method is that it allows the researcher to make post-hoc inference or theory-discovery in a data-rich environment.